-It was a great experience, and around the time of Passover every year Laba does this thing called a “memory piece,” where you bring the entire group together and everyone brings a piece of food or a drink that’s connected to a deep memory that they have, and they tell that story so that way everyone else in the group gets to taste a bit of it and connect that taste to your memory.
+It was a great experience, and around the time of Passover every year LABA does this thing called a “memory piece,” where you bring the entire group together and everyone brings a piece of food or a drink that’s connected to a deep memory that they have, and they tell that story so that way everyone else in the group gets to taste a bit of it and connect that taste to your memory.

-In my case, I ended up sharing…Grandma’s Cookies.
-You know like those super, super sweet cookies?
-I think that they’re produced or at least distributed by Frito-Lay.
-My dad used to work as a deliveryman for Frito-Lay, and I really love those cookies, and so anytime I see Grandma’s Cookies I associate it with my dad making sure to swipe me a pack of cookies, almost like to let me know he was thinking about me.
-So that was the memory I shared with everyone there.
-I brought a few of my favorite cookies, the oatmeal raisin Grandma’s Cookies, and it was great to be able to share that with everyone and have them share their memories.
+In my case, I ended up sharing Grandma’s Cookies, those super, super sweet cookies that are produced or at least distributed by Frito-Lay.
+My dad used to work as a deliveryman for Frito-Lay, and I really love those cookies, and so anytime I see Grandma’s Cookies I associate it with my dad.
+I brought the oatmeal raisin Grandma’s Cookies, and it was great to be able to share that with everyone and have them share their memories.
 By the end of that we were all just like in tears, either from laughter or from seeing people share these vulnerable, moving memories.

-Andrew: Thank you for sharing that.
 Would you please tell us a little bit about your background and your journey to Judaism and to rabbinical school?

 I ended up going to Oberlin College and conservatory after I finished high school, and while I was there I found myself drifting away from the religious community that I had grown up in for a number of reasons that I don’t have time to get into.
 And I was really intrigued by Judaism.
 It was something I was aware of even though I didn’t really grow up knowing any Jews, and so I decided that I would go to a Friday night service and then I would go to the meal after.